KDOras/Groupie-Tracker/README.md

 Copy Your IP Local and give them to your friend

+The Host have to "localhost:8080"

-and them paste it in browser with :8080
+and them your friend, paste it in browser with :8080

 example :